JohnRattz/data_science/README.md

 ### cryptocurrencies

-Used in my blog post []"An Analysis of Cryptocurrency Trends"](http://johncrattz.com/an-analysis-of-cryptocurrency-trends/).
+Used in my blog post ["An Analysis of Cryptocurrency Trends"](http://johncrattz.com/an-analysis-of-cryptocurrency-trends/).

 This was my first project.
 This project analyzed cryptocurrency trends and attempted